 - Alternatively, select Age and enter the policyholder's future age.

-5. In the Benefit Type drop-down, select Family Income Benefit.
+5. In the Benefit Type drop-down, select Regular Income.

 6. In the Benefit Amount £ field, enter the annual benefit amount.

-7. Is the policy benefit is indexed?
-Select the in the Benefit Escalation drop-down the rate at which policy benefits are escalated.
+7. Is the policy benefit indexed?
+Select the in the Benefit Escalation drop-down (Advanced Settings) the rate at which policy benefits are escalated.

 Note: RPI, CPI and RPI are set on a scenario specific basis in Preferences > Plan Preferences(located on the right side of the screen) > Default Inflation / Growth Rates panel > in theCPI/RPI% field.